Swargadwari Temple Nepal , Find your way to Heaven

 Bhalubang (Daang) –Bhingri-Swargadwari

-This route is the most visited route to Swargadwari.
-For this route, you will start your tour to Swargadwari from Bhalubang.
-Bhalubang is located on the western side of Butwal, which is 360km from Kathmandu.
-For this, you will easily get vehicles from the Mahendra Highway.
-After getting off at Bhalubang, you will find a public bus, which will directly take you to Swargadwari.
-Normally, vehicles cost from Bhalubang to Swargadwari is NRs.
-250 to NRs 300.
+This is the most visited route to Swargadwari.
+You will start your tour from Bhalubang, located on the western side of Butwal, 360km from Kathmandu.
+You will quickly get vehicles from the Mahendra Highway.
+After getting off at Bhalubang, you will find a public bus directly taking you to Swargadwari.
+Typically, the vehicle cost from Bhalubang to Swargadwari is NRs 250 to NRs 300.

 Ghorahi (Dang) – Swargadwari:

-Locals believe that it will take 300 normal steps from the ashram to reach the great Swargadwari temple.
-No vehicles are allowed from the ashram to the temple, as people believe that vehicles decrease the importance of going to visiting the temple.
-For this, horses are available which will take charge of NRs 200.
+Locals believe it will take 300 standard steps from the ashram to reach the great Swargadwari temple.
+No vehicles are allowed from the ashram to the temple, as people believe that cars decrease the importance of visiting the temple.
+For this, horses are available and will take charge of NRs 200.

 What to eat during the tour?

 There are many options for food and accommodation during the travel.
-The ashram of Swargadwari manages the faculty of food and accommodation for the devotee.
-If the visitor wants then they can cook their food and the ashram will provide the utensils and fire for the food.
-However, if you do not feel comfortable then you can choose to stay in a hotel or lodge.
-Dhal Bhat and Takari is the most common food that you can find all over Nepal.
+The Swargadwari ashram manages the food and accommodation faculty facilities for the devotees.
+Visitors can cook their food, and the ashram will provide the utensils and fire.
+However, if you do not feel comfortable, you can stay in a hotel or lodge.
+Dhal Bhat and Takari are the most common foods you can find all over Nepal.
 However, you can get the desirable dishes in the hotels.

 Why visit Swargadwari temple?